 WARA – WASP Autonomous Research Arenas

-The methodology involves developing the science for autonomous systems, instantiating and integrating diverse functionalities into demonstrators, testing these systems in real-life circumstances and feeding the lessons learned back into modification of the scientific agenda.
-With this perspective, the research arenas play an essential role in research, and consequently, to remain competitive and produce state-of-the-art cutting edge research with autonomous systems, the proper infrastructural support and demonstrator facilities are essential to the success of research within WASP.
+The methodology involves developing the science for artificial intelligence and autonomous systems, instantiating and integrating diverse functionalities into demonstrators, testing these systems in real-life circumstances and feeding the lessons learned back into modification of the scientific agenda.
+With this perspective, the research arenas play an essential role in research, and consequently, to remain competitive and produce state-of-the-art cutting edge research, the proper infrastructural support and demonstrator facilities are essential to the success of research within WASP.

 Purpose and Ambition